 - Spanish: Manzano.

-- Environment: The apple tree is native to western Asia, spread worldwide, both cultivated and wild (Malus silvestris Miller).
-The apple tree prefers cold climates and Northern continental regions.
+- Environment: The apple tree is native to western Asia and has spread worldwide, both cultivated and wild (Malus silvestris Miller).
+It prefers cold climates and northern continental regions.

-- Description: The apple tree is a member of the Rosaceae family and is of medium size, with white flowers and fleshy fruits, of which more than one thousand varieties are known.
+- Description: The apple tree is a member of the Rosaceae family and is medium in size, with white flowers and fleshy fruits, of which more than one thousand varieties are known.

 - Parts of the plant used medicinally: The fruits, the bark, and the flowers.